SP5555/simple-neural-network/README.md

 # Simple Neural Network

 ## Overview
-This is the a very simple, yet powerful example of a fully functional neural network implemented from scratch in Python (with numpy).
+This is the very simple, yet powerful example of a fully functional neural network implemented from scratch in Python (with numpy).

 ## Features
 - **Fully connected layers**: Customizable layer sizes.